PaoloForte95/athena/README.md

 $ cd src/athena/athena_protobuf/
 $ ./gradlew build
 ```
-This will create an executable .jar file into athena_planner/Planners to call the task planner.
+This will create an executable .jar file into athena_planner/Planners called task_planner.

 ## Running an example